Subscribe to stay on top of our latest content!

 How to calculate sales conversion rates

-To calculate a sales conversion rate, you can simply divide the number of successfully converted leads by the total qualified leads, and then multiply this number by 100 to get a percentage.
+To calculate a sales conversion rate to enable lead management reporting, you can simply divide the number of successfully converted leads by the total qualified leads, and then multiply this number by 100 to get a percentage.

 For example, if the number of qualified leads is 400 and 65 of these convert to sales, you can do the following: